 But despite similar political ad policies, Google has only recently begun to receive the kind of criticism that has plagued Facebook.

-According to Wall Street Journal report, employees at Google say the company is also considering changes to its political ad policies, and speculated they may limit micro-targeting.
+According to a Wall Street Journal report, employees at Google say the company is also considering changes to its political ad policies, and speculated they may limit micro-targeting.
 Google’s advertising policies would apply to all of its platforms, including YouTube.

 “It’s encouraging that online giants are starting to take their responsibilities seriously and recognising the need to act to stop the spread of disinformation,” said Catherine Stihler, chief executive of the Open Knowledge Foundation.
 “But this can’t just be left to social media platforms to take action by themselves – our analogue electoral laws need to catch up with the digital age and ensure we build a fair, free and open future.”